YukkuriC/HexParseMod/README.md

 ### OP-only commands

-- `/hexParse refreshMappings`: reload pattern mappings when plugins updated; should be auto-executed before first usage of above commands in each server, and this command can be ignored in normal cases.
 - `/hexParse unlock_great (unlockAll|lockAll|unlock <pattern id>|lock <pattern id>)`: controls great pattern unlocking
   process of current
   world by locking/unlocking all at once, or a single great pattern each execution.